hds-lab/d3tutorial/public/tutorials/intro.md

 </div>

-D3
+D3 <a id='d3' name='d3' class="anchor" ></a>
 ========

 To make interactive visualzations, we have to use JavaScript to modify elements on the page.
 To simplify our lives, we'll use D3 to find specific elements and modify them.
 D3 uses a namespace like notation to hide all of its functionality.
 For example, all d3 functions begin with "d3".
 One of the first functions we'll find is `select` so to access this d3 function to help you find specific elements, we use ```d3.select```.
 For example, `d3.select('circle')` will find the circle you just created.
-If you click on the `Console` button at the top right, you can test this yourself.
-You should see a lot of information displayed on the screen.
+If you click on the `Console` button at the top right, you can type in `d3.select('circle')` for testing, and you should see a lot of information displayed on the screen.

 <a class="btn btn-default jsbin-button" href="http://jsbin.com/mopuwobobu/5/edit?html,js,output">Open in JS Bin</a>